Altinn/altinn-studio-docs/content/altinn-api/_index.md

 - Create an application instance
 - Upload form data
 - Download form data
-- Change workflow state
+- Change process state (workflow)
 - View status of an instance

 ## Two different APIs

 The new solution will have multiple APIs.
 There are two APIs available for Application Owners and Users.
 There will be one API for each application cluster, called the *Application API*, and one for the Platform Storage cluster, called *Platform Storage API*.
 Both apis will provide similar operations.
-The Application API has business rules and must be used for validation of schema data, to change workflow state of the application instance.
+The Application API has business rules and must be used for validation of schema data, to change process state of the application instance.
 The Platform Storage API will provide access to information stored by the application.
 [More information on the Platform apis can be found here](/architecture/application/altinn-platform)

 ### Application API